Jose Siri Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.51 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.57).

-- The Rockies give up the second-most home runs in baseball (177 total, 1.4 per game).
+- The Rockies surrender the third-most home runs in baseball (178 total, 1.4 per game).

-- Blach (1-1 with a 4.14 ERA and 15 strikeouts in 37 2/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- Gomber (9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched) tries for his 10th win when he makes the start for the Rockies, his 26th of the season.

-- The left-hander last appeared on Wednesday against the Arizona Diamondbacks, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his last time out on Wednesday, the lefty threw 5 1/3 innings against the Arizona Diamondbacks, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.